Kitware/trame/docs/content/docs/tutorial-application.md

 ##### Color Map GUI

-First, we created a constant class `LookupTable` to enumerate the different color maps.
+First, we create a constant class `LookupTable` to enumerate the different color maps.

 ```python
 class LookupTable: